CMPUT301F19T08/AliMama/doc/Product Backlog.md

 display participant's own mood event on map; display the mood events from the participant's mood following list

 #### Layout Design
-- [ ] the layout xml should contain a Map View that displays participant's own mood event on map by showing emotional state of every mood event.
-Also, the Map View should display mood events from the following list by showing username and emotional state.
+- [ ] the layout xml should be in Tabbed Layout with two tabs.
+First tab should contain a Map View that displays participant's own MoodEvent on map by showing emotional state of every MoodEvent.
+- [ ] A second tab should contain a Map View that displays MoodEvents from the following list by showing username and emotional state.
-- [ ] a button in the Action Bar which when pressed, directs participant to Home Screen.
+- [ ] a button at the bottom left corner which when pressed, directs participant to Home Screen.